elpistoleroronaldo/Skunk-Wordpress-Plugin/README.md

 // That said...

-This is my take on an empty WP plugin that establishes itself in the menu system, creates 3 configuration fields in the WP setup table, sets up a custom database table for storing a phone list for text messages
+This is my take on an empty WP plugin that establishes itself in the menu system, creates 3 configuration fields in the WP setup table, sets up a custom database table for storing a phone list for text messages.

+Sets up shortcodes so you can have an enrollment page and a sent page for an admin who cannot navigate the admin panel (conflict??)

 Tries to un-install cleanly.